paupino/psqlpack/README.md

 ## Project Status

-**Dec 14, 2021**

-While this project is not abandoned, it is not actively maintained.
-Occasionally new features or bug fixes will be released on an as-needed basis.
+This experimental project has now been archived and will not be maintained.

 ## Psqlpack